jellycode/woocommerce-meilisearch/README.md

 * Re-index - Clear the index and synchronize all WooCommerce product data.
 * Clear - Clear the index

-If you would like to see additional synchronisation actions on different hooks please submit a issue.
+If you would like to see additional synchronisation actions on different hooks please submit an issue.

 ## MeiliSearch instances
 The plugin will support the use of a single or multiple MeiliSearch instances: